soh09/2048_NEAT/README.md

         - similar to an inheritance structure
     - [ ] implement mutation
         - make sure no cycles occur as a result
-            - tarjan's strongly connected components alg
-            - or find a spot for node, then only look to connect components after it
+            - perform top sort, choose source neuron, then choose destination neuron in the later order
+        - [x] implement data structure that facilitates quick validation of potential mutation (LSD class)

         - types of mutations
-            - neuron addition/removal
+            - neuron addition
                 - neuron addition when there is an new id?
-            - synapse addition/deactivation
-                - synapse addition when there is an new id?
+            - synapse addition
+                - for the source neuron, we want to choose from input neurons and hidden neurons
+                - for the destination neuron, we want to choose from hidden or output neurons
+                - chosen synapse must not create a loop, and ideally source neuron should be lower order in a topological sort
             - neuron bias change
             - synapse weight change
     - [ ] implement some sort of species differentiating algorithm
+    - [ ] implement logic for evolving networks
+        - when to "kill" certain underperforming species
+        - probabilities for sexual reproduction, asexual reproduction, etc

 ### To Do
 - [ ] think about neuron and synapse cross over probabilities (dominant vs recessive)
 - [ ] add a nice visual for the structure of the classes, methods, and attributes
 - [ ] add nicer comments
-- [ ] fix bug where there is duplicate synapses sometimes. figure out where it comes from
+- [x] fix bug where there is duplicate synapses sometimes. figure out where it comes from
+- [ ] think about how to have a global counter variable for innovation number

 ## Some Technical Considerations
 ### Neural Network